How does a Transition to retirement income account work?

 Ready to activate your Income account?

-If cutting back your hours at work and easing your way into retirement sounds good to you, you can activate your Income account - Transition to retirement -quickly and easily in Member Online or complete an Income account request form [PDF414KB].
+If cutting back your hours at work and easing your way into retirement sounds good to you, you can activate your Transition to to retirement income account quickly and easily in Member Online or complete an Income account request form [PDF414KB].

 The Federal Government “preserves” your super by restricting when you can access your money.
 This means any money you invest in super stays in super, until you at least reach your “preservation” age.
 The preservation age is a Government specified age at which you can access your super benefits once you retire and depends on your date of birth as shown below: